maria-korosteleva/Garment-Pattern-Estimation/docs/Installation.md

     ```
     mkdir outputs
     ```
-* path to finalized garment datasets that could be used for training\evaluating of NN ('datasets_path') -- see below
+* path to the root directory with downloaded and unpacked per-type garment datasets to be used for training\evaluating of NN ('datasets_path')
-* username for wandb tool for correct experiment tracking ('wandb_username')
+* username for wandb for correct experiment tracking ('wandb_username')

-## 4. Dataset

-* Download the [Dataset of 3D Garments with Sewing Patterns](https://zenodo.org/record/5267549#.Yk__mMgzaUk) in order to train\evaluate NeuralTailor.
-    > NOTE: For evaluation of pre-trained NeuralTailor on unseen types you only need the _test.zip_ part of the dataset.

-* Unpack all ZIP archives to the same directory, keeping the directory structure (every zip archive is a subfolder of your root).
-O

-* Add path to the downloaded and unpacked data to the system.json ('datasets_path')